Quad4-Software/Reticulum-Go/README.md

 ## Overview

-Reticulum-Go provides full protocol compatibility with the Python reference implementation.
-It leverages the Go concurrency model to deliver improved throughput and lower latency.
-The implementation is designed for cross-platform deployment across both modern and legacy systems.
+Reticulum-Go matches the Python reference wire protocol.
+Goroutines and static binaries are the main deployment differences: one process can drive many interfaces, and the same source builds for current and legacy OS targets.

 For details on interoperability, see [COMPATIBILITY.md](COMPATIBILITY.md).
 You can find the canonical network API reference at the [Reticulum Manual](https://reticulum.network/manual/reference.html).